ADDICTION TO SOCIAL NETWORK AND ITS CONSEQUENCES

 One of the often-cited dangers of social media is cyber bullying.
 It occurs when a person uses sites like Facebook to adopt a threatening behavior towards someone during a discussion or sends threatening messages.

 The immediacy provided by social media is available to predators as well as friends.
 Kids especially are vulnerable to the practice of cyber-bullying in which the perpetrators, anonymously or even posing as people their victims trust, terrorize individuals in front of their peers.
 The devastation of these online attacks can leave deep mental scars.
 In several well-publicized cases, victims have even been driven to suicide.
 The anonymity afforded online can bring out dark impulses that might otherwise be suppressed.
 Cyber-bullying has spread widely among youth, with 42% reporting that they have been victims, according to a 2010 CBS News report.
-In reality, however, the consequences can be life altering to the extent that the victims could go as far as taking their lives or become psychologically distressed enough to require medical intervention.

 While many businesses use social networking sites to find and communicate with clients, the sites can also prove a great distraction to employees who may show more interest in what their friends are posting than in their work tasks.
 Wired.com posted two studies which demonstrated damage to productivity caused by social networking: Nucleus Research reported that Facebook shaves 1.5% off office productivity while Morse claimed that British companies lost 2.2 billion a year to the social phenomenon.
 New technology products have become available that allow social networks to be blocked, but their effectiveness remains spotty.